Atomic Splittable Flow Over Time Games: Atomic Splittable Flow Over Time Games

 In this section, we are going to properly define atomic splittable flow over time games.
 The two main aspects are the multi-commodity flow dynamics (see \cite{sering2018multiterminal}) and the players' strategies, which depend on the information received over time.

 \paragraph{Game setting.} A \emph{network} consists of a directed graph $G = (V, E)$, where every edge $e \in E$ is equipped with a \emph{transit time} $\tau_e > 0$ and a \emph{capacity} $\nu_e >0$.
+For a node $v \in V$ we denote the set of all incoming edges by $\delta_v^-$ and the set of outgoing edges by $\delta_v^+$.

 For an \emph{atomic splittable flow over time game} we consider a finite set of players $P$, each with an origin-destination pair $s_j$-$t_j$ and a \emph{supply rate} $d_j >0$, as well as a time horizon~$H > 0$.
 We assume that $s_j$ can reach $t_j$ within the network.

 The flow of player $j$ enters the network via node $s_j$ at a rate of $d_j$ from time~$0$ onwards.
 The goal is to maximize the cumulative flow volume reaching node $t_j$ before the end of the game at time $H$.